38/adam/README.md

 Another Dalvik Abstract Machine

 Adam is an experimental implementation of a static analyzer for Dalvik Bytecode in C Programming Language.

+How to compile:
+	cmake . && make

+Test:
+	make test

+The analyzer currently does not work with real APKs.